Lucky Luciano: American power struggle

-Death and legacy

-On January 26, 1962, Luciano died of a heart attack at Naples International Airport.
-He had gone to the airport to meet with American producer Martin Gosch about a film based on his life.
-To avoid antagonizing other Mafia members, Luciano had previously refused to authorize a film, but reportedly relented after the death of his longtime lover, Igea Lissoni.
-After the meeting with Gosch, Luciano had a heart attack and died.
-He was unaware that Italian drug agents had followed him to the airport in anticipation of arresting him on drug smuggling charges.

-Three days later, 300 people attended a funeral service for Luciano in Naples.
-His body was conveyed along the streets of Naples in a horse-drawn black hearse.
-With the permission of the US government, Luciano's relatives took his body back to New York for burial.
-He was buried in St. John's Cemetery in Middle Village, Queens.
-More than 2,000 mourners attended his funeral.
-Gambino, Luciano's longtime friend, gave his eulogy.

-In 1998, Time characterized Luciano as the "criminal mastermind" among the top 20 most influential builders and titans of the 20th century.

-Personal life
+Personal life and death

 In 1929, Luciano met Gay Orlova, a featured dancer in one of Broadway's leading nightclubs, Hollywood.
-They were inseparable until he went to prison, but were never married.
+They were inseparable until he went to prison but were never married.
 In early 1948, he met Igea Lissoni, a Milanese ballerina 20 years his junior, whom he later described as the love of his life.
 In the summer, Lissoni moved in with him.
 Although some reports said the couple married in 1949, others state that they only exchanged rings.
 Luciano and Lissoni lived together in Luciano's house in Naples.
 He continued to have affairs with other women, resulting in many arguments with Lissoni during which he physically struck her.
 In 1959, Lissoni died of breast cancer.
 Luciano never had children.
 He once provided his reasons for that: "I didn't want no son of mine to go through life as the son of Luciano, the gangster.
 That's one thing I still hate Dewey for, making me a gangster in the eyes of the world."

+On January 26, 1962, Luciano died of a heart attack at Naples Airport.
+He had gone there to meet with American producer Martin Gosch about a film based on his life.
+To avoid antagonizing other Mafia members, Luciano had previously refused to authorize a film, but reportedly relented after the death of Lissoni.
+After the meeting with Gosch, Luciano had a heart attack and died, unaware that Italian drug agents had followed him to the airport in anticipation of arresting him on drug smuggling charges.
+Three days later, 300 people attended a funeral service for Luciano in Naples.
+His body was conveyed along the streets of Naples in a horse-drawn hearse.
+With the permission of the U.S. government, Luciano's relatives took his body back to New York for burial.
+He was buried in Saint John Cemetery, in Middle Village, Queens.
+More than 2,000 mourners attended his funeral.
+Gambino, Luciano's longtime friend, gave his eulogy.

+Legacy

+In 1998, Time characterized Luciano as the "criminal mastermind" among the top 20 most influential builders and titans of the 20th century.